List of prisons in Australia: Victoria

 The Old Melbourne Gaol in Russell Street, Melbourne.

 Façade of the former HM Prison Pentridge, located in Coburg.

 Adult Prisons and correctional facilities in Victoria are managed by Corrections Victoria.
-Two prisons are privatised and managed by G4S Australia Pty.
-Limited and GEO Group Australia Pty.
+There is a single prison (Fulham) which is privatised and managed by GEO Group Australia Pty.
 Limited.
 Youth Justice custodial centres are managed by the Department of Justice and Community Safety.

 Victorian Prisons are mostly located in regional Victoria.
 The prison system is relatively modern with the closure of the last of the "old" gaols in 2005.
 Bendigo and Won Wron were the last to be closed.
 Beechworth Prison was closed in 2004 and replaced with the Beechworth Correctional Centre the following year.
-New prisons are being built or planned at Ararat and Ravenhall.
-Many prisons have had recent expansions in terms of bed numbers.
+The large amount of the prisoner population are now held in Ravenhall Correctional Centre, Western Plains Correctional Centre, with other dispersed large facilities across the state.

 At 30 June 2015 there were 4,769 sentenced prisoners and 1,413 unsentenced prisoners in Victoria, thus making a total of 6,182 prisoners.
 From those 6,182 prisoners, 5,762 were males (93%) and 420 were females (7%).
 Those numbers also include 480 Aboriginal and Torres Strait Islander prisoners, making them 8% of the total number of prisoners in Victoria.

 In 2015, the average male prisoner in Victoria was: